 We have heard from a number of guests who have hired bikes in the past across Europe that it can be a lottery with the age, quality and state of a hire bike received.
 It’s always a much nicer experience to be riding on a new or near new bike.

-Our bike partner supplies us with beautiful Pinarello Gan’s with a mix of rim and disc brakes, and depending on the time of the year, these are new or near new.
+Our bike partners supply us with a mix of quality bikes with rim and disc brakes, and depending on the time of the year, these are new or near new.
 The feedback from our guests on our tours who have hired these bikes, has been nothing but praise for their handling and feel.